This post may contain affiliate links which won’t change your price but will share some commission.

 Instructions

-- Preheat the oven to 350 degrees and grease a standard muffin pan.
+- Preheat the oven to 350 degrees and grease a standard muffin pan, and line with cupcake liners if desired.

 - In a medium bowl, whisk together the 2 cups of flour, baking soda, and salt.